 If you have a lot of speeding tickets or a history of collisions, you'll probably be categorized as high-risk.
+People with bad driving records often end up needing high-risk insurance.
 Accidents can raise premium costs between 10 and 20 percent, sometimes higher.
 These marks on your record also stay with you for an average of three years.
 A series of speeding tickets could cause your rates to bump up noticeably, too.

 As an example, our research found that drivers with a single DUI charge pay $830 more per year for car insurance.
 That charge will hurt your rates for at least three years, meaning you’ll pay about $2,500 extra for car insurance.